 I have kind friends who said he never looked that great.
 Oh, but it wasn’t the large drooping eyes or the fine jaw bones or the absence of anything else notable that I fell for.
 And I didn’t cry for him for this was the fourth time and it is norm to cry for the dead, not the slayer.
 I cried for the wasted time, the murdered butterflies, the sleepless nights.
 I cried because it would take some time to return the smile in my eyes and humour in my tongue.
 I cried because if I didn’t, I would die.

 When the tear glands refused to cooperate, I grew desperate.
 Do I chop off the hair he loved so much?
 Do I sleep with a stranger?
 Do I tell the world of how he turned out to be like the first three?
 Do I arrange a quiet funeral for the part of me that died today?
 Do I dope and dope till my memory gives up hope?
 Do I go for a run and run and run like good old Gump?
-Or do I sit, and read about lovelier things in life and write this and tell myself, “Breathe!”?
+Or do I sit, and read about lovelier things in life and write this and tell myself, breathe?

 Now, because this was the fourth time and a fourth boy, I knew better than “My life is over.”
 So, I took a deep breath and smoked a pack of cigarettes.
 And I forgave him like I had forgiven the three before him.
-And I patted the bruised blamed heart quivering behind my firm breast and said, “It’s okay, thank goodness you don’t have a brain, you will soon forget how to feel the pain.
+And I patted the bruised blamed heart quivering behind my firm breasts and said, “It’s okay, thank goodness you don’t have a brain, you will soon forget how to feel the pain.
 You will learn to love again.”

-Love (from a broken heart),
+Love (from a fellow broken),

 The girl who travels in bows